Updated: Nov 30, 2024

 2. Curcuma longa

-Curcuma longa creams contains a powerful compound called curcumin, which is derived from the turmeric root.
+Curcuma longa creams contains a compound called curcumin, which is a powerful anti-inflammatory.

 3. Melissa officinalis